 Connect a computer to the router via the UART (be careful not to fry the router with 5 Volts and use a logic converter to drop it down to the router's 3 Volt TX and RX pins).
 DO NOT CONNECT VCC!

 Start 'screen', 'minicom' or similar serial console software.

 Note: Make sure it accepts user input by interrupting normal booting by pressing 't' on U-Boot loading.
 If it doesn't, try another software. (screen recommended)

 Left R225 pad, bottom of the board:

-You need to keep a left side of R225 shorted to JTAG GND from boot to finishing of uploading the U-Boot image.
-A soldered cable will work, but an alligator clip connected to the GND on the JTAG and a small flathead screw driver or scissors pressed against the pad (shown in the image below) work as well, as long as you can hold them steady for about 30 seconds.
+You need to keep a left side of R225 shorted to UART GND from boot to finishing of uploading the U-Boot image.
+A soldered cable will work, but an alligator clip connected to the GND on the UART and a small flathead screw driver or scissors pressed against the pad (shown in the image below) work as well, as long as you can hold them steady for about 30 seconds.

 (The image above works for W9980 and W9980B, but is reportedly different for the very similar model w8980)

 How the setup you end up with may look like (I opted for the scissors as the R225 pad is really tiny and I didn't have a proper soldering iron for that):